Quantum Fluctuations in Electrical Multiport Linear Systems: Passive Lossless Linear Systems

 Each reciprocal and/or nonreciprocal stage (with/without $\msB_k$) can be generally fraction-expanded in a sum of simple two-port nonreciprocal and reciprocal stages, connected to Belevitch transformers~\cite{Newcomb:1966}

-where the two-by-two impedance matrix $\msZ_{\Omega_k}(s)$ is either diagonal or that of (\ref{eq:Zs_NR-HO}), with $R_k=1/\Omega_k C_k$. $\msT_{i,k}$ are (rectangular) transformer matrices with $i\leq N$, and $N$ the maximum rank of the $\msA_k, \msB_k$ matrices.
+where the two-by-two impedance matrix $\msZ_{\Omega_k}(s)$ is either a diagonal one-by-one matrix for a reciprocal harmonic oscillator contribution $Z_{\Omega_k}(s)=(s/C)/(s^2+\Omega_k^2)$, or that of (\ref{eq:Zs_NR-HO}) for a nonreciprocal contribution, where $R_k=1/\Omega_k C_k$. $\msT_{i,k}$ are (possibly rectangular) transformer matrices with $i\leq N$, and $N$ the maximum rank of $\msA_k$ and $\msB_k$.
 Therefore, we can associate an internal Hamiltonian to each of these two-by-two matrices, as in the case above with one single dynamical variable, see Eq. (\ref{eq:H_CCG_diag}).
 We aggregate all internal flux fluctuations of the multiport system by the linear relation of flux coordinates on both sides of the ideal transformer matrix and compute correlators for flux variables on the right (inner flux variables $\bPhi_{\mathrm{inner}}$) in terms of those on the left (output port variables $\bPhi$)

-where the matrix $\msT$ is composed from the rows of transformers $\msT_{i,k}$ in all different resonant frequencies, see Fig. \ref{fig:Z_matrix}.
-We recover by linearity Eq. (\ref{eq:Phit_Phi0_GF}), decomposing the sum over all frequencies and stages if the impedance matrix directly exists.
+where the matrix $\msT$ is composed from the rows of transformers $\msT_{i,k}$ in all different resonant frequencies.
+For example, for the one pole impedance matrix in Fig. \ref{fig:Z_matrix}(a), the combined Belevitch transformers are stacked together as

+with $\msT_{i,1}$ having the elements $n^{(i)}_{mn}$ in row $m$ and column $n$.
+We recover by linearity Eq. (\ref{eq:Phit_Phi0_GF}) decomposing the sum over all frequencies and stages when the impedance matrix directly exists.
 Given the open boundary conditions at the external ports we just need to add the the weighted independant contributions of all oscillators.
 An additional (orthogonal) transformer is required to make the correspondance between inner and outer variables for more general linear systems, see an example below.

 A dual analysis can be carried out to derive the general formula for charge fluctuations (\ref{eq:Qt_Q0_GF}) by synthesizing a dual circuit for the admittance response

 i.e., connecting in parallel Belevitch transformers whose secondary ports are directly attached in series to inductors and gyrators, see Chapt.
 7 in~\cite{Newcomb:1966}.
 In an equivalent manner, the first three terms on the right-hand side of (\ref{eq:NR_MportL_Ymat}) will not contribute under the short-circuit condition at the ports.